 Mema Whanaungatanga is open to all charitable trusts, incorporated societies, charitable organisations, informal community groups and individuals.

 How much does it cost?

-It’s free, though like many of the organisations we work with, we’re funded by donations.
+It’s free, though like many of the organisations we work with, we’re funded by grants and donations.
 If you’d like to make a donation, please click here.